 My little girls, the little loves of my life, known to readers as the legendary LadyP and precious LilMiss, were born September 2010 and March 2012, respectively.
 This blog was born in 2011 as a feeble reminder to keep life FABULOUS, FUN and FLIRTY and FOCUSED after having a baby….
 TWO babies.

-Cut to now: I’ve never felt more focused and ‘complete’… had I known I’d have so much fun and feel so fulfilled as a mom, I’d have gotten knocked up a long time ago!
+Cut to now: I’ve never felt more focused… had I known I’d have so much fun and feel so fulfilled as a mom, I’d have gotten knocked up a long time ago.
 (Working on TV is actually more fun with them now.)

-Even as a “Mom,” I’m still me… stilettos, mascara and cute underwear (most of the time)… and without too much whining from me when it gets hectic.
-Most importantly, I’m still FOCUSED.
-Trust me, there are FAILS (I like to make fun of them).
+As a “Mom,” I’m learning more and more how to be ‘me’… stilettos, mascara and cute underwear (most of the time)… and without too much whining from me when it gets hectic.
+There are FAILS, but the fight to stay FOCUSED is worth it.
+(That’s the fun part.)

 I hope you enjoy my shenanigans as I share them, but even more:

-I want to hear how you rock fabulousness your way.
-Fails, focus, fun and all.
-That’s how we keep going.
+I want to hear how you rock being a Fab Mom your way.
+The fails, the focus, the fun.